 We accept video or audio in any format on hard disk, key, optical, by transfer or FTP.

-We transcribed of a non-native presenter giving a conference in English where the francophone public wanted a subtitled video of the presentation to ensure that the message was clearly distributed internally.
+We transcribed a non-native presenter giving a conference in English.
+The francophone public wanted a subtitled video of the presentation to ensure that the message was clearly understood internally.

 Subtitles are now also attached to video increasingly for use by visually impaired or hard-of-hearing users.
 Subtitles are used to ensure compliance with EU legislation to provide access to persons with such disability.

-Subtitles output files in SRT format or incrusted into the subject to estimate.
-See examples of our video editing projects.
+Subtitles output files in SRT format, or incrusted into the video, are subject to estimate.